fakedforyou/recordurbate-streamlink/README.md

 # recordurbate-streamlink Introduction:
 Files and instructions to build a recordurbate-streamlink image used to deploy it in docker

 This project is based on https://github.com/weigeloveu/Recordurbate-streamlink and uses files from https://github.com/streamlink/streamlink.
 The intention is to enable you to build a docker image that will capture free streamed content from Chaturbate models for offline viewing in accord with their published authorization.

+> [!CAUTION]
-Using this to capture models who do not approve is forbidden and not intended.
+> Using this to capture models who do not approve or who have copyright expressed for their streaming content is forbidden and not intended by this project.
+DO NOT DOWNLOAD these models.

 # how to build the docker image:
 mkdir -p /recordurbate-streamlink-build